mekha03/HackED-Beta/README.md

 ## What's next for Energy Conserver - AssortedFruits
 **Expansion:**
-- We want to expand to more light/energy sources
+- We want to expand to more effiecient light/energy sources

 **Data Visualization**
 - We want to provide a visual of energy usage (line graph over multiple days/weeks/etc.)